Raindeca/simple_crud_using_django/readme.md

         http://127.0.0.1:8000/admin/
         ```
 ## Documentation
-Use these urls below to access each section in the application
+Use these urls below to access each section in the application:
     1. Accessing Book List:
     ```
         http://127.0.0.1:8000/book/